majanowolodskaja/Introduction-To-Unity/README.md

 If it doesn’t work, check that:
 - The pickup is tagged `Pickup`
 - The pickup's **Box Collider** has **Is Trigger** checked
-- The script is attached to the Player
+- The script is attached to the Player and not the Pickups for example

 ---